dhruviitp/queryFetcher/README.md

 - Functionalities & Basic needs :

 User can use 2 predefined queries in the input and see the results of the queries which are mapped to local created data store.
-User can also add other queries and also add data mapping it to those query which is very simple in the code.
+User can also add other queries and also add data mapping it to those query which is very simple in the code.User can see cleary queries which he can directly use.

 - Advance Functionalities: